chiquitinxx/grooscript/README.md

 Build
 -----
-Only GPars 1.0 and Groovy dependencies in the project, Gradle as build system.
-It needs JDK 1.7, Node.js and PhantomJs installed to run tests.
-You have to define 'PHANTOMJS_PATH' system property.
 Using gradle wrapper, version 1.11.
+Only GPars 1.2 and Groovy dependencies in the project, Gradle as build system.

 Create idea project:

     ./gradlew idea

+It needs JDK 1.7, Node.js, mocha, uglify-js and PhantomJs installed to run tests.
+You have to define 'PHANTOMJS_PATH' system property.

 Build project: